 In addition to these things to do, there is also the entertainment put on by the cruise staff.
 This includes games and trivia during the day, contests (dancing, free-throw shooting, ping pong), production shows, game shows, movie screenings, and even late-night comedians.

 For an idea of what you might expect, check out the lineup of activities from just one afternoon of a day at sea:

 All told, Carnival’s fleet of ships measures more than two dozen and frankly, your vacation can vary widely with the ship that you sail.

-Take the Carnival Fantasy.
-The ship was built in 1990 and sails from Mobile, Alabama.
-Weighing about 70,000 gross tons, it’s not only Carnival’s oldest, but smallest ship.
+Take the Carnival Sensation.
+The ship was built in 1993 and sails from Mobile, Alabama.
+Weighing about 70,000 gross tons, it is among Carnival’s oldest and smallest ships.
 While’s it’s been refurbished (don’t worry, you aren’t sleeping on the same bed as someone who sailed in the ’90s!), it’s still going to be smaller and not offer many of the amenities of the newer ships.
-For instance, the Fantasy doesn’t have balcony cabins — a major draw for many passengers.

-Compare that to Carnival’s newer Vista-Class ships.
+Compare that to Carnival’s newer Vista-Class ships like the Carnival Horizon (shown above).
 These ships are about twice the size of the Carnival Fantasy… and have a lot more features.
 From way more restaurants to IMAX theaters to larger venues to spots like the Havana Bar, cabins, and pool area, the larger and newer ships have a lot more to offer.